 OWN A 720?

-Welcome to the 720 Zone, your source for all things related to the Atari 720 Degrees arcade game, plus general arcade collecting resources and my own collection.
+Welcome to the 720 Zone, your source for all things related to the Atari 720 Degrees arcade game, plus general arcade collecting resources and My Arcade Collection.
+SKATE OR DIE!!!

 Gameplay - Itís been a while since Iíve had time to devote to the arcade collecting hobby and to my 720, but I do still find time to play on occasion.
 Last weekend I got through one full game, scoring in the 420K range - not bad, but way off my personal high.
 Iím still struggling find the secret of the blue flags; if you have any idea, please contact me.